 As the ship made its way north it swayed in the waves.
 Many of the prisoners became seasick.
 They retched when they tried to throw up since there was no food in their stomachs.
 Over the next three days, there were several more alerts.
 Each time the hatch covers were battened down leaving the POWs in darkness.

-The ship arrived in Zamboanga on August 24 and waited ten days until the Shinyo Maru arrived.
+The ship arrived in Zamboanga on August 24th and waited ten days until the Shinyo Maru arrived.
 The POWs were not allowed out of the holds and the conditions in the ship’s holds were terrible.
 The holds were hot and steamy and the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
-During this time, the POWs were allowed on deck and sprayed with saltwater.
+During this time, the POWs were allowed on deck and sprayed with salt water.

-On September 4, the POWs were transferred onto the Shinyo Maru.
+On September 4th, the POWs were transferred onto the Shinyo Maru.
 250 POWs were put in the ship’s smaller hold, while the 500 POWs were put into its larger hold.
 That night, bombs from American planes landed alongside the ship rocking and shaking it.
 The POWs prayed that the ship would be hit by a bomb